-The text is remarkably clear and well written \cite{gans-1905}.
-In a single page, Gans highlighted the key points of Lorentz’s 1904 memoir without becoming lost in technical details.
-He began by recalling three crucial experiments that classical electromagnetic theory could not explain: the null result of Michelson–Morley and the absence of a torque on a charged capacitor (Trouton–Noble).
-He then showed that the transformation introduced by Lorentz, including the local time $t'$, accounted for all these facts, and did so to all orders of approximation.
+The text is remarkably clear and well written \cite{gans1905}.
+In a few pages, Gans highlighted the key points of Lorentz’s 1904 memoir without becoming lost in technical details.
+He began by recalling three experimental difficulties.
+First, the original Lorentz electron theory did not explain why the Earth’s motion had no observable influence on the interference of light in the Michelson--Morley experiment.
+Second, it did not explain why no torque acted on a charged plane capacitor in the Trouton--Noble experiment.
+Third, the FitzGerald--Lorentz contraction hypothesis, introduced to account for Michelson--Morley, seemed to require a double refraction of light in isotropic bodies due to the Earth’s motion; the experiments of Lord Rayleigh and Brace had again yielded negative results.

+Gans then summarized Lorentz’s answer to these difficulties.
+By introducing a transformation of space and the local time \(t'\), Lorentz obtained equations in the transformed moving system that had exactly the same form as the Lorentz equations in the original system at rest.
+Gans emphasized that this correspondence held rigorously, not merely to second order.
+In electrostatic and optical fields, no effect of any order of the motion could be detected.